-"Business Day"

-means each day on which banks in Dublin and Malta are open.
-Additional Business Days may be created by the Directors and notified to Shareholders in advance.

-"Dealing Day"

-means each Business Day and/or such other day or days as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least two Dealing Days in every month occurring at regular intervals.
-See also the section entitled "Suspension of Valuation of Assets" in the Prospectus.
+"Business Day" means each day on which banks in Dublin and Malta are open.
+Additional Business Days may be created by the as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least two Dealing Days in every month occurring at regular intervals.
+See also the section entitled